 (Note 1) EAN member countries do not include U.S.A. and Canada.
-The country code of U.S.A. and Canada will be changed from 00 to 13 in 2005.
+The country code for the U.S.A. and Canada was changed from 00 to 13 in 2005.

 (Note 2) UPC, unified product code of U.S.A. and Canada, is established in 1973.
 Other 94 countries (92 organizations) are the member countries of International EAN Association.
-The country code of U.S.A. and Canada will be changed from 00 to 13 in 2005.
+The country code for the U.S.A. and Canada was changed from 00 to 13 in 2005.